Infoblox-PS/ibx-sdk/docs/user_guide/index.md

 2. Detailed usage and example documentation
 3. Sample operations scripts

+!!! note

+    **What is `Gift`??**

+    `Gift` is an object-oriented Python class which is a wrapper to the Python `requests` package.
+    It specifically builds and extends the `requests.session` module.
+Why the name "Gift"?
+We named it `Gift` because of the fact it's a wrapper.
+Get it??
+We'd like to think it will be the "Gift" that keeps on giving...
+Other names considered were:

+    * Cellophane - for its transparent, light-weight wrapping prowess!
+    * Bacon - because bacon wrapped anything is good!

+    We hope you enjoy!

-The `Gift` Python `requests.session` wrapper supports the same HTTP Request methods that are supported by the NIOS WAPI.
+The `Gift()` Python class is a wrapper for `requests.session`, supporting the same HTTP Request methods that are supported by the NIOS WAPI.
 See the table below:

 | WAPI Method | Gift Request Method | Description                                                           |
 |:-----------:|---------------------|-----------------------------------------------------------------------|